-- High level of minimum acceleration amplitude is needed to trigger a shock absorption (breakaway acceleration), this means shocks below this level are not reduced. - A good shock absorption performance of the foam requires a high stiffness of the foam.
-The great stiffness yields vibration amplification during truck drive and poor vibration isolation during flight.
-It is essential: - The less the weight of the painting the higher the amplification during truck drive, because: The less the weight of the painting, the vibration isolation during truck drive becomes worse.
+- High level of minimum acceleration amplitude is needed to trigger a shock absorption (breakaway acceleration).
+This means shocks below this level are not reduced. - Foam with a high stiffness is required to provide good shock absorption performance, however this level of stiffness yields vibration amplification during Truck transport and poor vibration isolation during Flight.
+It is essential:

-• Material parameters of foam and wood vary very much, so the vibration reduction and shock absorption performance cannot be calculated exactly.
+- The less the weight of the painting the higher the amplification during Truck drive, because: The less the weight of the painting, the vibration isolation during Truck drive becomes worse. - Material parameters of foam and wood are not stable, they change over time.
+So, the vibration reduction and shock absorption performance cannot be calculated exactly.
+Wire rope isolators have a stable performance over 30 years.

-Mostly, one type of foam and so far, corner blocks with two different heights of foam are used for the support of the paintings in the crates.
+Foam and, so far, corner blocks with two different heights of foam, are used for the support of the paintings in the crates.
 The design of the foam is based on the aim to avoid the creeping effect and an overload of the foam during shock.
 So, the foam is configured for the maximum weight of paintings which will be transported.
-In the case of TURTLE 160, the maximum weight of paintings is 40 kg.
+In the case of TURTLE uNLtd, the maximum weight of paintings is 40 kg.

-In 2018, 2019 and 2020 TURTLE investigated the need of a new generation of Corner Blocks.
-In December 2020, TURTLE finished the development of the first generation of TURTLE T+.
+In 2018, 2019 and 2020 TURTLE investigated the need for a new generation of corner blocks.
+In December 2020, TURTLE finished the development of the first generation of TURTLE T+ advanced corner blocks.